 La Torta Gorda

 The food of Puebla takes center stage at this 24th Street staple, beloved for their gut-busting sandwiches, loaded with everything from pierna, or pulled pork, to rajas with cheese, to al pastor, to hot dogs.

-How to support: Open for outdoor dining on their back patio, and for takeout and delivery via UberEats and Postmates.
+How to support: Open for indoor and outdoor dining, and for takeout and delivery via UberEats.